 Is this helpful?

-Do I need to provide tumor samples during the study?
+Do I need to provide tumor samples during the clinical trial?

 You will be asked to provide a sample of your tumor from time of diagnosis or at the time of reappearance of your tumor locally or spread to your body after a period of improvement.